 Industrial hygiene is defined by the Occupational Safety and Health Administration (OSHA) as “the science and art devoted to the anticipation, recognition, evaluation, and control of those environmental factors or stresses arising in or from the workplace, which may cause sickness, impaired health and well-being, or significant discomfort among workers or among citizens of the community.”
-Yorke Engineering, LLC’s staff is trained to detect potential safety and health hazards in the workplace and evaluate their severity with analytical tools, such as air monitoring.
-Our Certified Industrial Hygienist (CIH) is also able to propose measures for controlling these hazards, which may involve the application of work practice protocols and engineering methods in order to comply with OSHA standards.
+Yorke Engineering’s staff is trained to detect potential safety and health hazards in the workplace and evaluate their severity with analytical tools, such as air monitoring.
+Our team of Certified Industrial Hygienists (CIHs) and Certified Safety Professionals (CSPs) is also able to propose measures for controlling these hazards, which may involve the application of engineering controls and work practice protocols in order to comply with OSHA standards.

 - Full worksite hazard assessment of all employee activities to identify points of potential risk or exposure, including:

 - Indoor Air Quality Evaluations;

 - Noise Measurements; and

 - Industrial Hygiene Sampling: Exposure Testing and Monitoring (Workplace Contaminants).

 - Determination of compliance status with the applicable mandatory OSHA regulations.

 - Risk management plans and other controls to mitigate identified workplace hazards;

 - Employee safety training and communications plan;